 Travis began his insurance career as a Commercial and Personal Lines producer for the Thibodeau Agency.
 Today he is a Partner, Account Executive and Producer for United Insurance in Fort Kent.
 Travis earned his Bachelor of Science degree in Business Administration from the University of Maine and is currently working toward his Certified Insurance Councilor Designation and Star Designation.
 He has served as treasurer, secretary, and president of his local Lions Club in Fort Kent with a membership of 100.
 Travis is married to his high school sweetheart, Kristal, and they have a son, Everett, and a daughter, Ella.
 He enjoys fishing, skiing, hunting, canoeing, and any activity having to do with the outdoors.

-Alec and the Clean Air Task Force (CATF).
-For NEFF, he serves as their representative in Maine and also works on a number of specific projects; for example, efforts to accelerate the pace of conservation in Maine, efforts to define “exemplary forestry” and increase the use of wood in construction.
-For CATF, he serves as a Senior Science and Policy Fellow and heads up their efforts to capitalize on the role that forests can play in reducing global warming.
+Alec serves as representative in Maine for the New England Forestry Foundation (NEFF) and also works on a number of specific projects; for example, efforts to accelerate the pace of conservation in Maine, efforts to define “exemplary forestry” and increase the use of wood in construction.
+Alec serves as a Senior Science and Policy Fellow for the Clean Air Task Force and heads up their efforts to capitalize on the role that forests can play in reducing global warming.
 He previously served as Director of the Maine Forest Service and has over 40 years of experience in natural resource planning and program administration.

 Don Hudson led wilderness expeditions, taught natural history, and directed Chewonki over more than four decades.
 He was presented with a Lifetime Merit Award by the U.S. EPA, the Espy Land Heritage Award of the Maine Coast Heritage Trust, and the L.L.
 Bean Outdoor Hero Award when he retired in 2010.
 Along with Don Nicoll, Don Founded AWWF in 2012.
 Don served on the Founding Board of Directors of the Friends of Baxter State Park, the Governor’s Working Group on the Allagash Wilderness Waterway and served as Chair of the AWW Advisory Council.
 Don was also a Founder of the International Appalachian Trail, which extends across the arc of the North Atlantic Basin from Maine’s Katahdin to the Atlas Mountains of Morocco.